 What does the gold industry contribute to society?

-Gold mines exist on every continent except Antarctica, often in remote and impoverished areas.
-World Gold Council data show that responsible gold mining contributes to the economic and social development of many local communities.
+There are currently 238 active gold mines in 36 countries on every continent except Antarctica, often in remote and impoverished areas.
+A World Gold Council report shows that responsible gold mining greatly contributes to many local communities’ economic and social development.

 Gold has been a unique precious metal with great emotional, cultural and financial value throughout history.
 In addition, gold has an increasing number of technological applications, including in mobile phones, medical test kits and airbags for vehicles.

 Gold resources are also a key source of opportunities in many developing countries.
-As a World Gold Council report shows, responsible gold mining generates numerous jobs, facilitates the construction of infrastructure and contributes to the development of local communities, as well as bringing in substantial revenues through taxes and royalties.
+As a World Gold Council report shows, responsible gold mining generates numerous jobs, facilitates the construction of infrastructure, contributes to the development of local communities, and brings in substantial revenues through taxes and royalties.

 Well-paid employment

 Workers in the gold industry are well paid, averaging six times the national average wage.
-And it should be noted that 95 % of the employees belong to the country where the mine is located.
+It should be noted that 95 % of the employees belong to the country where the mine is located.
 The percentage of expatriates has halved in the last seven years.

 Development of local communities